All Episodes

 You're corrupting journalism.

-Yes, of course I worry about the integrity game, but it's not the biggest thing to me.
+Yes, I worry about the integrity game, but it's not the biggest thing to me.

-Integrity, the country's first foremost always, and it's still entertaining.
+Integrity the country's, first foremost, always, and it's still entertaining, I guarantee you.

 It's gonna be like wanting to see a car wreck at a car race.

-Tolerance for the incompetent, advancement of the incompetent, relaxing standards for firemen and police so that people who really aren't qualified can still do it.
+Get it all exercised, because everything going on in the NFL is things they support throughout our culture, tolerance for the incompetent, advancement of the incompetent, relaxing standards for firemen and police so that people who really aren't qualified can Still do it.

-I mean, the last thing you know this, folks, do not do not argue with me.
+I mean, the last thing, you know this, folks, do not argue with me.

 The last thing the left, in fact, the left opposes meritocracy.